lidofinance/dual-governance/docs/specification.md

 function scheduleProposal(uint256 proposalId)
 ```

-Schedules a proposal for execution by voting on it and adding it to the proposal list.
+Allows committee members to vote on scheduling a proposal, previously submitted to the `EmergencyProtectedTimelock`, for execution.

 #### Preconditions

-- MUST be called by a member.
+- MUST be called by a committee member.
-- Proposal with the given id MUST be submitted into `EmergencyProtectedTimelock`
+- Proposal with the given `proposalId` MUST have been submitted to the `EmergencyProtectedTimelock`.
+- The quorum required to schedule the proposal for execution in the `EmergencyProtectedTimelock` MUST NOT have been reached previously

 ---